ndlarsen/prometheus-metrics-exporter/README.md

 - name: the name of the label.
 - value: the value of the label.

-## Go version
+## Build/test
-The application was originally written in go v.
-1.11.2.
-Latest tested in 1.11.13
+The application was originally written in go 1.11.2.
+Latest tested under 1.11.13

+A makefile is available with rules for both building and testing the application.

 ## External libraries and/or modules
 The following libraries and/or modules are directly used in the project.